 |Minimum Charge per trade||USD $4||USD $4||USD $3||USD $14.88|

 Saxo Markets is the best overall platform for trading in the US as it offers both low fees and high quality services.
-For example, Saxo only charges 0.04%-0.06% in commission per trade and a minimum of USD $4 per trade.
+For example, Saxo only charges 0.04%-0.06% in commission per trade and a minimum of USD $4 per trade that will be waved until September 2021.
 Compared to the industry average of a commission fee of 0.27% and a minimum fee of USD $15-$29 per trade, Saxo ranks well against many of its competitors.